sombhartigoswami/Myntra-clone/README.md

 Project Name -> Myntra functional clone

-Project Description ->  Developed a E-commerece web application enabling user to add items to a shopping cart,and show the bag total
+Project Description ->  Developed a E-commerece web application enabling user to add items to a shopping cart, and Evaluate the correct amount of Products

 Technologies Used -> JavaScript, HTML, CSS